RyanAdalbert/s3parq/docs/redshift_spectrum.md

 ![DBeaver screen](assets/dbeaver_redshift.png?raw=true)
 If you've properly connected to Redshift, you should see your datasets published to the data_core schema in the ichain_core db.

-Tables are named with the convention {pharma company}\_{brand}\_{transformation}.
+Since we are creating many tables for different pipelines all under the same database name, the naming convention for them is important.
+Tables are named {pharma company}\_{brand}\_{transformation}.
 The tables in the above screenshot are an example of a series of transformations run in a pipeline for Sun's Odomzo brand.
 Query tables in ichain_core using the table data_core.{your table name}.

 Existing datasets published with new run IDs added to Core will be added to the corresponding existing Redshift table.
 You can filter your data to a specific Run ID using the `__metadata_run_id` column of published Core datasets.